BrightcoveLearning/play-2019-techathon/docs/intro.md

 Now we have the URL we need to call and we know that the [Get Videos][get-videos] operation is a `GET` to that URL.
 So we can make use of the `makeApiCall(url, method)` method in [oauthUtils.js][oauthUtils] to make the API call through the OAuth proxy we have setup for today.
 This method returns a [Promise][promise] so we'll need to capture the response in the `then` method.
 The `makeApiCall` will return the response as a JSON object if the request was successful or log an error to the browser console if the request failed.

-If the request was successful, we will receive all the information about the videos in the Video Cloud account as an Array of Objects, with each Object containing information about a single video in the account's Catalog.

 ```js
 // Using ES6 imports
 import makeApiCall from '../oauthUtils.js';